Important Neuropathy Information

 Is neuropathy considered chronic pain?

-Neuropathic pain, or neuropathy, is a chronic condition, meaning the pain lasts for longer than 3 months and beyond.
+Neuropathic pain is a chronic condition, meaning the pain lasts for longer than 3 months and beyond.
 Instead, the pain becomes the disease process.
 There are many types of neuropathy that effect different parts of the body.
 Carolinas Pain Center offers a wide range of treatment options, some of which are not offered in many pain clinics in the region.
 For example, Carolinas Pain Center offers a treatment for chronic nerve pain called Perineural Injection Therapy (PIT).